 GURPS does not cover slamming and pushing in much detail; the low enhancement costs reflect both the simplicity of the moves and their limited utility.

-Slamming is primarily used in unarmed skills, though some armed exceptions, such as Shield, seem to make sense.
+Slamming is primarily used in unarmed skills, though some armed exceptions, such as Shield, would make sense.

 Throws, Locks, and other powerful abilities are considered a Special Ability enhancement, either +1 or +1/2.
 The appropriate Special Ability allows the skill to include the covered maneuver(s), or otherwise adds the covered ability.
 However, maneuvers requiring a Special Ability still count against the total number of maneuvers the skill may have!